 Out Of The Country Voting

-If you are in the Military or temporarily overseas you may qualify as a "Special Vote by Mail Voter."
-Your County Election Official will process these special Vote by Mail ballot applications as many as 60 days prior to the election.
-(Election Code 3103)
+If you are in the military or live overseas you may qualify as a "Special Vote by Mail Voter."
+Your County elections official will process these special vote by mail ballot applications as many as 60 days prior to the election.
+(Elections Code 3103)

-Complete the application and either send it to our office via postal service at:
+Complete the application and send it to our office via postal service at:

 Stanislaus County Registrar of Voters

 1021 "I" Street, Suite 101

 Or fax your completed application to us at 209-525-5803.